uf-reef-avl/multilauncher/README.md

 **File Transfer:**

--From the MainWindow and after successfully pinging the listed robots, select the number of that need to be pulled
-    from remote repositories with the "Select number of Packages" spinbox.

-    Example: If you need 3 packages for turtlebots and 2 for quadcopters you would set the spinbox to 5
+1. From the MainWindow and after successfully pinging the listed robots, select the number of that need to be pulled from remote repositories with the "Select number of Packages" spinbox.
+(If you need 3 packages for turtlebots and 2 for quadcopters you would set the spinbox to 5)

--
+2. Use the "Parent Package Directory" to use a FileDialog window to select your destination for the remote repository or manually type the destination